PrivacyStreams/PrivacyStreams.github.io/index.md

    .onChange("loudness", callback)</code>
 </pre>

-Due to the simplicity, **apps developed with PrivacyStreams** can be easily analyzed and verified to reduce privacy concerns.
+Due to the simplicity, apps developed with PrivacyStreams can be easily analyzed and verified to reduce privacy concerns from users.

 <div class="w3-container w3-cell w3-cell-middle w3-panel w3-leftbar w3-sand w3-large w3-serif verified">
   &#9989; <i>Microphone is used by this app to calculate loudness periodically.</i>